Cross-collaborative agile UX/UI Research and Design

 Using Figma, mid-fidelity wireframes were created to grow into later hi-fi iterations.
 After customer journey maps revealed the necessity for more content, this was prioritized.

-- Borrowing relevant body copy from competitors as a placeholder was necessary to maintain the timeline for this project while Laché team members were unavailable.
+- Borrowing relevant body copy from competitors as a placeholder was necessary to maintain the project timeline while Laché team members were unavailable.

-- Adding images dramatically improved the aesthetic, yet proved rather challenging because of the wide breadth of offerings and styles in stock images.
-It was important to maintain image style continuity.
+- Adding images dramatically improved the aesthetic, yet proved rather challenging due to the wide breadth of offerings and styles available in stock images.
+It was essential to maintain image style continuity.

 Usability Testing

-Operating on the logic that users who could complete a task flow with less visual prominence would likely be able to with task flows given greater visual hierarchy, the private parties and events task flow was tested.
+Operating on the logic that users who could complete a task flow with less visual prominence would likely be able to do so with task flows given a greater visual hierarchy, the private parties and events task flow was tested.

 - Usability testing yielded a 100% success rate